University Center, Michigan

 University Center is an unincorporated community in the U.S. state of Michigan.

 The community encompasses two separate areas using the 48710 ZIP Code, including Delta College in Bay County and Saginaw Valley State University in Saginaw County.

 History

-University Center was established with a post office in September 1961, which was meant to exclusively serve the higher-education instutition of Delta College.
+University Center was established with a post office in September 1961, which was meant to exclusively serve the higher-education institution of Delta College.
 In September 1964, the University Center post office was expanded to include Saginaw Valley State University.